-A chronic condition is an illness that lasts a long time - 6 months or more.
-Chronic conditions can be managed with a range of treatments and a healthy lifestyle.
+A chronic condition is an illness that lasts a long time and doesn’t go away, and often leads to your health gradually getting worse.
+If you have a chronic condition, you will need to have a range of treatments and follow a healthy lifestyle.
 This page gives ideas on how you can manage a chronic condition.

 Managing my chronic condition